 The Santa Lucia district has long carried a particular weight in Naples' self-image.
 The waterfront boulevard that runs from Castel dell'Ovo toward the Chiaia neighbourhood is lined with addresses that have housed foreign diplomats, writers, and the kind of traveller who comes to Naples not for the museums alone but for the city's particular quality of light and noise.
 Via Santa Lucia 62 sits within this residential-diplomatic fabric, and the domus-garden format of Artemisia signals something specific about how a smaller tier of Neapolitan accommodation has evolved: away from the grand-salon model of the historic seafront palaces and toward enclosed, courtyard-anchored properties that trade scale for spatial intimacy.

 Naples' accommodation spectrum has split into two fairly distinct camps.
 On one side sit the landmark seafront hotels, the palazzos-turned-grand-hotels like Grand Hotel Vesuvio and Grand Hotel Santa Lucia, which offer bay views, formal restaurants, and the kind of institutional heft that comes from a century of hosting heads of state.
 On the other sit smaller, often palazzo-converted properties that foreground architectural character and neighbourhood integration over service infrastructure.
-Artemisia Domus Giardino belongs to this second category, and its Michelin Selected status for 2025 places it within a peer set defined more by curatorial quality than by room count or amenity lists.
+Artemisia Domus Giardino belongs to this second category, and its Michelin Selected status for 2025 places it within a comparable set defined more by curatorial quality than by room count or amenity lists.

 The Garden Courtyard as Architectural Argument